 Washable pocket nappy, one size fits most from approx 9lbs/ 4 kgs - 30lbs / 14kgs.

-Adjustable rise to fit from newborn to potty training.
+These birth to potty one size pocket nappies have an adjustable rise to fit as your baby grows, with popper fastenings to fit from newborn to toddler potty training.
 In a range of cute gender neutral patterns.

 All nappy yarns hold current Oeko-tex certification.